srmagura/real-cancellable-promise/README.md

 -   ⚡ Compatible with [fetch](#fetch), [axios](#axios), and
     [jQuery.ajax](#jQuery)
 -   ⚛ Built with React in mind — no more "setState after unmount" errors!
--   🐦 Lightweight — zero dependencies and only **PUT THE BUNDLE SIZE HERE LOL** minified and gzipped
+-   🐦 Lightweight — zero dependencies and less than 1 kB
+    minified and gzipped
 -   🏭 Used in production by [Interface Technologies](http://www.iticentral.com/)